DawidSitnik/Digit-Recognition/readme.md

 | Expanded, train       | 0.9955      | 0.0091    | 0.0098          |
 | Not Expanded, test    | 0.9821      | 0.0035    | 0.0095          |
 | Not Expanded, train   | 0.9910      | 0.0017    | 0.0097          |

+### Result Summary

+#### Perceptron vs SVM
+In this type of problems the SVM outperformes Perceptron, giving 98,39% of positive classifications, when Perseptron scores only 83.72 in the best case.
+However, this fact doesn't mean, that Perceptron is worse in every case and I will try to explain good and bad sides of each.

+Perceptron is an online algorithm which means it can processes the data points one by one.
+On the other hand, SVM needs all the training data and only then starts building the classifier.
+So in case of a new data, we can't update the model but we need to train it once again.

+The perceptron algorithm tries to reduce error and thus, gives a good enough classification for the data points.
+However, since SVM looks at maximizing the margin(by reducing (1/2 * (theta)^2)) allows you to find the most optimal solution.
+Thus, SVM can help you classify the test data in a better way as a large margin can help you segregate it better.

+Along with maximizing the margin, the SVM algorithm also provides you with the concept of slack variables(soft margin) which again helps you classify test data in a better way.

+In any case, the theory doesn't works in practice, neither it was in this case.
+As we could see in the tables which summarizes the result, perseptron performed better on test set, not the training one.
+This result from some kind of a randomness connected with perceptron classifier, which isn't a deterministic algorithm.

+### Extended vs Not Extended Dataset
+In case of perceptron classification it didn't brighten the result, because it usually gave 3.5% worse score.
+In this case, extending the size of the dataset didn't influence the training time too much, which is quite abvious if we look at the implementation of perceptron.

+In SVM classification, extending dataset, boosted the result of one percent, but it was at the cost of the training time, which was significantly bigger.